StoneyJackson/git-board-game/README.md

       commit 1 indirectly through *master*.
 3. If this is not the first commit
-  1. Write the next unused integer in any unused hex cell adjacent to the commit HEAD refers to (prefer unused cells in the same direction established by the previous two commits, or to the right).
+  1. Write the next unused integer in any unused hex cell adjacent to the commit *HEAD* refers to (prefer unused cells in the same direction established by the previous two commits, or to the right).
 This is the new commit.
-  2. Draw an arrow from the new commit to the commit HEAD refers to.
+  2. Draw an arrow from the new commit to the commit *HEAD* refers to.
-  3. Move the branch head refers to to the new commit along with HEAD.
-If HEAD does not refer to a branch, move HEAD to the new commit.
+  3. Move the branch *HEAD* refers to to the new commit along with *HEAD*.
+      If *HEAD* does not refer to a branch, move *HEAD* to the new commit.

 ## `git branch NAME`

 Use to create a new branch named NAME.

 1. If a branch named NAME exists, stop.
-2. Write NAME on a sticky note and attach it to the commit that HEAD refers to.
+2. Write NAME on a sticky note and attach it to the commit that *HEAD* refers to.

 ## `git checkout BRANCH|COMMIT`

-Use to update working directory with files from BRANCH or COMMIT and update HEAD to refer to the BRANCH or COMMIT.
+Use to update working directory with files from BRANCH or COMMIT and update *HEAD* to refer to the BRANCH or COMMIT.

 1. If restoring files from the commit BRANCH refers to or by COMMIT would overwrite